-While being passionate and sharing anecdotal evidence can be moving, data that backs your pitch can be a key factor in awarding an agency a project.
-In our recent research, we found that 70% of marketers expect primary research in pitches and 75% of agencies said they conduct primary research.
+While being passionate and sharing anecdotal evidence can be moving, data that backs up your pitch can be a key factor for clients when awarding an agency a project.
+In a recent study, we found that 70% of marketers expect primary research in pitches and 75% of agencies said they conduct primary research.
 And, marketers expect primary research more frequently than any other type of research.

 Despite these findings, there is definitely a discrepancy perceived by marketers.
 Marketers often take issue with the fact that agencies don't show how they plan to back up their claims of driving revenue growth.

 Data = success.
-Of the agencies we surveyed who reported pitch win rates above 50%, 89% said that they typically use primary research when developing a pitch.
-By comparison, of agencies with win rates below 40%, 64% reported that they conduct primary research in their pitches.
+Of the agencies we surveyed who reported pitch win rates above fifty percent, 89% said that they typically use primary research when developing a pitch.
+By comparison, of agencies with win rates below forty percent, 64% reported that they conduct primary research in their pitches.

-Marketers know that being data driven is a huge differentiating factor in an agency pitch.
+Marketers know that being data-driven is a huge differentiating factor in an agency pitch.
 Why is it so important?
-It is important because an in-house marketer expects from an agency what their company expects of them.
-A substantial (and growing) part of marketing is demonstrating that marketing efforts have a return on investment.
+It is important because an in-house marketer expects from an agency what their own company expects of them.
+They expect their agencies to be able to demonstrate that their marketing efforts will have a return on investment.

-Agencies aren't the only ones that develop pitches.
-Marketing campaign proposals that rely heavily on data insights can be brought to the executive level.
-Without this valuable data, budget are harder to secure, resulting in a lack of work for both the agency and lack of success for marketing.
-The ability to prove data driven decision-making and positive return on investment are absolutely essential when developing a strong partnership between in-house marketer and agency.
+Agencies aren't the only ones pitching.
+In-house brand marketers rely heavily on data insights to bring marketing proposals to the executive level in order to secure their budgets.
+Without this valuable data, dollars are harder to secure, resulting in a lower scope of work for the agency and a potentially less impactful plan.
+The ability to prove data-driven decision-making and a positive return on investment are absolutely essential when developing a strong partnership between in-house marketers and their agencies.

 It is an agency's goal not just to close deals, but to close strong pitches with great marketing partners.
 Want to know more about best practices for an agency pitch?
 Check out our e-book, "Five Ways to Differentiate your Agency Pitch".
 Here you can get more insight straight from in-house marketers themselves.